-Kid-friendly pumpkin protein muffins that are light, fluffy and moist!
+Kid-friendly pumpkin protein muffins that are light, fluffy, and moist!
 The perfect quick and healthy fall breakfast that your family will love!
-Gluten free, dairy free and easy to make vegan.
+Gluten-free and easy to make dairy-free or vegan.

 As if you couldn't get enough, pumpkin for breakfast is also a thing with these overnight oats!
-Or if you're here because muffins are your thing, be sure to check out all of the delicious muffin recipes here including protein blueberry muffins!
+Or if you're here because muffins are your thing, be sure to check out all of the healthy muffin recipes here including easy pumpkin banana muffins or these protein blueberry muffins!

-- Pumpkin protein muffins are quick to prep and bake!
-Only 5 minutes to throw together and 15 to bake.
+- Healthy pumpkin muffins are quick to prep and bake!

 Ingredients You Need for This Recipe

-- Canned Pumpkin Puree: This is by far the easiest kind of pumpkin to use for this recipe.
-You can generally find canned pumpkin in the fall seasonal section or the canned vegetables section of your grocer.
+Use canned pumpkin, not pumpkin pie filling.
+You can generally find canned pumpkin in the baking section or the canned vegetables section of your grocer.

-- Eggs: To make this recipe vegan you can swap eggs for unsweetened applesauce or flax eggs.
+Eggs provide structure, binding, and moisture.
+To make this recipe vegan or eggless, you can use unsweetened applesauce or flax eggs.

 How to Make This Recipe

-Begin by whisking together the dry ingredients in a large bowl.
-In a separate bowl, mix together wet ingredients until the mixture resembles a creamy pumpkin pie texture.
+In a separate medium bowl, mix together wet ingredients until the mixture resembles a creamy pumpkin pie texture.

-- Store in an airtight container for up to 2 days on the counter or up to 5 days in the refrigerator.
+Allow muffins to cool completely and then store them in an airtight container at room temperature for up to 2 days or up to 5 days in the refrigerator.

 - Spray muffin liners with coconut oil spray or use silicone baking cups for easy removal.

-- Allow muffins to cool completely before peeling muffin liners.
+- Allow healthy pumpkin protein muffins to cool completely before peeling the muffin liners.

-I used Orgain Vanilla Plant Protein.
-Any powder would work, including whey or collagen.
+The best protein powder for baking is Orgain Vanilla Plant Protein.
+Any protein powder would work, including whey, vegan protein, or collagen.

 Try swapping coconut oil with applesauce to lower calories and fat.